rangulvers/kids-bat-project/README.md

 1. [Bats](./Arduino/Bats/): Our very first project.
 My kids wanted to know how bats can see.
 So we built our own bat 🦇
+2. [Scream-O-Mat](./Arduino/BigSound/Scream-O-Mat/): Ever wonder how loud your kids can be?
+Lets show them 📢

 Feel free to explore each project and customize them according to your child's preferences.
 Don't forget to encourage creativity and problem-solving skills along the way!